tanaka-ryuya/TCPRelayServer/README.md

 ### Intended Use Case
 - One-way continuous stream, e.g., sports competition data feeds or telemetry that must be fanned out to multiple receivers on-site or remote.
 - Works when NAT / firewall (FW) / asymmetric reachability (only one side can reach; even ping fails from the other side) block inbound paths.
-- By choosing connect/listen roles correctly, the relay can sit behind NAT while still reaching upstream and serving downstream clients.
+- By chaining multiple relays and selecting the connect/listen roles correctly, a relay can be placed behind NAT while still connecting to the upstream source and serving downstream clients.